All Episodes

 One and done.

-I'm good one and done.
+I'm good, one and done.

 Back to our original purpose.

-Listen, I never agree with you and I work here.
+Listen, I never agree with you, and I work here.

-So this should be, you know, full fledged, you know.
+So this should be, you know, full-fledged.

 I agree with you a lot.

-Not you disagree with me on some things.
+No, you disagree with me on some things.

 You go crazy on other things.